2023 Recep Tayyip Erdoğan presidential campaign

-The Turkish President Recep Tayyip Erdoğan is the presidential candidate for the Presidential elections 2023.
-Erdoğan is the candidate of the People's Alliance consisting of the Justice and Development Party (AKP) and the Nationalist Movement Party (MHP).
+Turkish president Recep Tayyip Erdoğan began his candidate for the Presidential elections 2023 in April 2022.
+Erdoğan was the candidate of the People's Alliance consisting of the Justice and Development Party (AK Party) and the Nationalist Movement Party (MHP).
+Erdogan and his rival Kemal Kılıçdaroğlu both failed to secure a majority in the first round on 14 May and the election went to a run-off for the first time in Turkish history.
+On 28 May Erdogan won the election securing 52.18 percent of the vote and claimed victory after 99.4% of the votes were counted in the second round as the Supreme Election Council declared Erdoğan as mathematically elected.

 Background

 In Turkey Presidents are subject to a limit of two 5-year terms.
-Recep Tayyip Erdoğan supporters contend that the Turkish presidency has assmuned a new role in the Constitutional Referendum of 2017, others recall article 101 of the Turkish constitution which limits the presidency to two terms.
+Recep Tayyip Erdoğan supporters contend that the Turkish presidency has assumed a new role in the Constitutional Referendum of 2017, others recall article 101 of the Turkish constitution which limits the presidency to two terms.
 The same article would allow a third term if elections were held before the end of the second term.
 In February 2022 the Parliamentary Speaker of the Grand National Assembly of Turkey Mustafa Sentop claimed Erdoğan could run for a third presidency despite a two term limit to the presidency in the Turkish constitution.
 The same month Devlet Bahceli of the MHP called for necessary legal requirements to enable a third candidacy of Erdoğan, while Kemal Kılıçdaroğlu from the oppositional Republican People's Party (CHP) also agreed to Erdoğans candidacy.
-Eventually AKP officials claimed that the presidential term before the Presidential Referendum in 2017 is considered as a valid term.
+Eventually AK Party officials claimed that the presidential term before the Presidential Referendum in 2017 is not considered a valid term.
 In December 2022, Erdogan announced the term from 2023 onwards would be his last.
+After several parties had appealed to the Supreme Electoral Council (YSK) opposing Erdoğans candidacy, on 4 April 2023 the YSK reasoned Erdoğan could stand for the presidential elections in 2023 as in 2014 no parliamentary election was held together with the presidential elections, hence, 2023 was only the second dual elections for Erdoğan.
+On the 14 April 2023, Bianet reported that Turgut Kazan, a former President of the Istanbul Bar Association who opposed Erdoğans candidacy, appealed before the European Court of Human Rights alleging in that the Turkish Constitution in which only two presidential terms are foreseen counts for everyone also for the YSK.
+He will run against Kemal Kilicdaroglu from the Republican People's Party (CHP), Muharrem Ince of the Homeland Party and Sinan Oğan of the Ancestral Alliance (ATA).